tommat2022/ReproducibleResearch/PA1_template.md

 ## What is the average daily activity pattern?

-1. Make a time series plot (i.e.type = “l”) of the 5-minute interval
-    (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+Question 4: Time series plot of the average number of steps taken.

 ``` r
 interval_5min <- df %>%